-Underpinning the principles and practice of IAPs is experiential learning.
+Underpinning the principles and practice of IAPs is experienctial learning.
 Experiential learning was elaborated by Kolb (1984), with a simplified version developed by Gibbs (1988).
-The essence of experiential learning is represented in the well-known diagram based on Kolb's work (see Figure 1) and/ or also the work of Gibbs (see Figure 2).
+The essence of experiential learning is represented in the well-known diagram based on Kolb's work (see Figure 1) and/or also the work of Gibbs (see Figure 2).

-Applied in the Public Employment Service (PES) IAP context, the concept of experiential learning illustrates the learning processes of:
+Applied in an IAP context, the concept of experiential learning illustrates the learning processes of:

-- Problem identification (that is, what is the main barrier to progression?); - Making sense of the problem (that is, what did I do wrong?); - Deciding what needs to be done to solve the problem (that is, what needs to be different?); and - Moving to action (what do I need to do?).
+- Problem identification (that is, what is the main barrier to progression?); - Making sense of the problem (that is, what did i do wrong?); - Deciding what needs to be done to solve the problem (that is, what needs to be different?); and - Moving to action (what do I need to do?).